Stanleyhoo1/Tennis-Technique/README.md

      ```

 2. **Output**:
-   - The model will display the original video with the predicted swing path overlayed on the player, showing the suggested optimal swing.
+   - The model will return the path of the output video file, which is the original video with the predicted swing path overlayed on the player, showing the suggested optimal swing.

 ---